exasol/virtual-schema-common-java/doc/development/api/aggregate_functions_api.md

 Notes:

+* `arguments`: While this is an array, it always has **exactly one single** element.
+That is also the reason why Exasol can tell the second optional parameter in the parentesis must be the separator.
 * `distinct`: Optional.
 Requires set-function capability `LISTAGG_DISTINCT`.
 * `separator`: Optional.
 Requires set-function capability `LISTAGG_SEPARATOR`.
 * `overflowBehavior`: `type` is `"ERROR"` (requires set-function capability `LISTAGG_ON_OVERFLOW_ERROR`) or `"TRUNCATE"` (requires set-function capability `LISTAGG_ON_OVERFLOW_TRUNCATE`).
 Only for `"TRUNCATE"` the members `truncationType` and optionally `truncationFiller` exist. `truncationType` is `"WITH COUNT"` or `"WITHOUT COUNT"`.